luvisuttoalberto/FHPC_2019-2020/Assignements/Assignement01.md

 The program should:

-- read from an input file  a number N arbitrarly large  (at least 1Billion number)
+- read from an input file a number N arbitrarly large  (at least 1Billion)

 - distribute to each processor the amount of work to be done